ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 ## Summary

-This RFC describes how Leo programs interact with the Aleo blockchain.
+This RFC describes an improved model for how Leo programs interact with the Aleo blockchain.
 The description is oriented to the Leo developer: it does not describe the zero-knowledge details, as the whole purpose of Leo is to enable developers